5afe/contract-proxy-kit/packages/contract-proxy-kit/README.md

 When running your app inside the *Safe Web UI*, the configuration used to instantiate the *CPK* will be ignored because the responsibility to send transactions is now transferred to the *Safe Web UI* and the wallet connected to it.

-If needed, the method `CPK.safeAppsSdkConnector.isSafeApp` is available to check if the app using the *CPK* is running as a Safe App or not.
+If needed, the method `CPK.safeAppsSdkConnector?.isSafeApp` is available to check if the app using the *CPK* is running as a Safe App or not.

+In order to run a CPK app from localhost as a Safe App, copy this project structure [here](https://github.com/gnosis/safe-apps-sdk/tree/master/packages/cra-template-safe-app/template).

 ## In-depth Guide